 While innerspring mattresses are the most common type of mattress on the market, they also have the fewest satisfied owners.
-SleepLikeTheDead.com reports that just 62 percent of innerspring owners are happy with their mattresses compared to about 80 percent of those who own other types.
+SleepLikeTheDead.com reports that just 63 percent of innerspring owners are happy with their mattress, compared with 75 percent who own other types.
 Site editors say the subpar rating directly correlates to subpar durability.
 At least one in four innerspring owners says that within three years, the mattress developed significant problems with sagging that made it less comfortable.

 Nevertheless, some innerspring brands perform well over time, earning favorable reviews from experts and owners.
 Among innerspring mattresses, the Simmons Beautyrest line (Est. $400 to $5,100, queen set) earns the greatest number of high ratings, making it our Best Reviewed model.
 This line features individually pocketed coils, which help reduce motion transfer -- meaning that your partner's tossing and turning is less likely to affect your side of the bed.
 In addition, some models feature latex, memory, and/or gel foam, for greater comfort.

 One Beautyrest model scores high on a lab test of innerspring and memory foam mattresses, earning good scores for durability and support.
 In addition, more than 100 owners give the line an average rating of 73 out of 100 on Viewpoints.com, with many praising its comfort and firmness.
 The Beautyrest earns slightly above-average ratings on SleepLikeTheDead.com, compared with other innerspring mattresses.
 This figure is based on more than 600 user comments.
 Site editors note that users report problems with sagging, although this is a common innerspring problem.